LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	PYTHON_INC_DIR = C:/programming/Python36/include

-Thirdly, the user also can choose the destination directory of LAL's python interface.
+Thirdly, you can also choose the destination directory of LAL's python interface.
 Modify the variable `LAL_PY_DEST`.
 This could be

 	LAL_PY_INSTALL = C:/programming/python_lib